'The night Naples became one epic street party'

 And yet, Napoli couldn't replicate the success of 1990 and win the title.

-"The deep pressure of playing in a city that lives football to a degree that is so unimaginable…. it can be a lot.
+"The deep pressure of playing in a city that lives football to a degree that is so unimaginable… it can be a lot.
 It can become suffocating to be in a city that is so devoted to their success," says Rzouki.

 Revenge of the underdogs